What's new with the console?

 You can debug jobs using the Application UI interface on the cluster details page |

-1 You can't create or edit clusters using releases earlier than Amazon EMR 5.20.1 in the new console, but any existing clusters created using releases earlier than 5.20.1 will continue to work.
-To create and edit clusters with Amazon EMR releases earlier than 5.20.1, use the API or CLI, or switch back to the old console.
+1 You can't create or edit clusters using releases earlier than Amazon EMR 5.20.1 in the console, but any existing clusters created using releases earlier than 5.20.1 will continue to work.
+To create and edit clusters with Amazon EMR releases earlier than 5.20.1, use the API or CLI.
+You can view all clusters using the console, but consoles created earlier than 5.20.1 might not be compatible newer features.

-For both the old and new consoles, when you apply a data filter to the cluster list, it queries the entire database.
+Applying a data filter to the cluster list queries the entire database.
 But when you enter a text string into the search box, the search only applies to the results that the list has loaded client side.

 Viewing cluster details |